sinclairzx81/typebox/readme.md

 }`)
 ```

-Optimizing TypeScript string parsing performance is an ongoing area of research.
-For more information, see the [ParseBox](https://github.com/sinclairzx81/parsebox) project, which documents TypeBox’s parsing infrastructure and focuses efforts to improve parsing performance.
+For more information on TypeBox's parsing infrastructure, refer to the [ParseBox](https://github.com/sinclairzx81/parsebox) project.

 <a name='values'></a>